 Cost-effective, precise, fast

-- Low maintenance, servicing costs
+- Low maintenance and servicing costs

 - Rework-free precision drilling